azzeddinetiba/FeCLAP/README.md

 This is a personal project small solver for the **F**inite **e**lement analysis of **C**omposite **LA**minate **P**lates = **_FeCLAP_** for rectangular geometries.
 This solver supports **static, modal, transient and non linear analysis** using a perfectly elasto-plastic model.
-Only triangular mesh from _distmes_ is available, and only rectangular geometries.
+Only triangular mesh from _distmesh_ is available, and only rectangular geometries.
-The plastic model used is based on a Tsai-Hill Yield function, with no plastic hardening.
+The plastic model used is based on a Tsai-Hill yield function, with no plastic hardening.

 <!-- GETTING STARTED -->
 ## Getting Started